- Reference and research assistance: Online and remote options

 Individual appointments with a reference librarian may be made at the librarian’s discretion and availability.
 These may serve best when a particular librarian’s expertise is needed, a question requires a lengthy or in-depth interaction, an interpreter needs to be scheduled, etc. To make an appointment, email Library Services and describe your need.

-Writing tutors and librarians are available for drop-in help with research and writing in Write @ the Desk sessions.
+Writing tutors and librarians are available for drop-in help with research and writing.
 You can get help with identifying topics, understanding assignments, searching databases, formatting citations, reading, revision, and all things writing and research—no appointment needed!

 See the schedules in the “Online” and “In-person” options above.